survani-sinha/Voting/README.md

 # Voting
-Voting App made using MIT App Inventor
+App made to inform new/first-time voters on the voting process.